digital-work-lab/literature-review-seminar/slides/00-orga_2025_idis.md

 - Review protocol (draft in two weeks, completed protocol in 2 months)
 - Literature review section (between 3-6 months)
-- Standalone review paper (sull draft in 6-12 months)
+- Standalone review paper (full draft in 6-12 months)

 <!--
 - A **review protocol** applying this understanding and a short **presentation**